 See the answer to question 5.1 above.
-There are, however, recommendations in the Corporate Governance Code applicable to Portuguese listed companies which advise against the adoption of break fees or similar pay-outs in public tender offers.
+There are, however, recommendations in the Corporate Governance Code applicable to Portuguese listed companies which effectively limit the protections that can be afforded to private equity investors, such as recommendations against the adoption of break fees or similar pay-outs in public tender offers.